junxit/us-congress-bills-109/metadata.md

 - 2006-09-25 — Placed on the Union Calendar, Calendar No. 407.
 - 2006-09-25 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 109-674.
 - 2006-09-25 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 109-674.
+- 2006-09-26 — Considered under suspension of the rules. (consideration: CR H7433-7437)
+- 2006-09-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4942.
+- 2006-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-26 — Mr. King (NY) moved to suspend the rules and pass the bill, as amended.
+- 2006-09-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7433-7434)
+- 2006-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7433-7434)